-As my husband and I sat comfortably on the couch watching a Christmas classic, our evening entertainment was interrupted by the distinct popping of gunshots nearby.
-While discussing for a moment whether to even call the police, I realized how desensitized I had become to the turmoil beyond our apartment walls.
-Those familiar and fatal sounds were those of the toxic reality that somehow often feels distant and escapable after passing the threshold of our front door each day.
+As I sat comfortably on the couch watching a Christmas classic, my evening entertainment was interrupted by the distinct popping of gunshots nearby.
+While wondering for a moment whether to even call the police, I realized how desensitized I had become to the turmoil beyond my apartment walls.
+Those familiar and fatal sounds were those of the toxic reality that somehow often feels distant and escapable after passing the threshold of my front door each day.

 Everyday there are people struggling.
 People who are angry.
 People in pain.
 People who are lost.
 Some of those people live in my neighborhood.
 Some of them live in your neighborhood.
 Throughout the world there is no shortage of struggle and despair.
 How am I displaying kindness and generosity with a joyful heart to those around me?

 During a recent trip to Southern Asia, it became clear that this desensitization or even flagrant disregard for those around us is universal.
 Millions of people live in desperation.
 They live in starvation.
 Hungry for basic needs.
 Hungry for acknowledgement, for validation, for opportunity, for generosity and for love.
 Gasping for air in a smog of oppression, their future looks bleak and hopeless.
 Yet amid the anguish, there are those offering a breath of fresh air and a bite to eat.
 Breaking bread with those in need, with little to give but a kind heart, a genuine love, and hope.

 I watched one man care for another who was cast out to live an impoverished life on the streets because he struggled with mental illness.
 I participated in a graduation ceremony for women who had been struggling to survive and who could now use their sewing skills to be self-employed and provide for their families.
 I heard stories of the hopeless restored.